 Please refer to the Graduate School's How To Apply page for application procedures and fees.

-GRE and TOEFL scores need to be sent to Penn State University electronically.
+GRE and either TOEFL or IELTS scores need to be sent to Penn State University electronically.
 Select "Penn State University" as the destination for test scores.
-The following GRE/TOEFL code should be used when applying:
+The following code should be used when applying:

 Institution Code: 2660